AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Is Active?]</td>
-   <td>Enable this option if the new engagement will be active when it is created.</td>
+   <td>Enable this option if the new engagement will be active when it is created.
+An engagement must be active to appear in the timeline.</td>
   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Type]</td>